Arrah: Maulabagh Mosque

-This Masjid was built in 18th century by John Deane, the collector of Shahabad.
+This mosque was built in 1814 under the auspices of John Deane, a member of the East India Company's service.
+The structure is described as being of a mixed Saracenic style with three domes and eight minarets, and is maintained by an endowment fund.
 He had a Mohammedan wife with whom he lived 20 years with 6 children.
 After his death in 1817, he was buried in the outer garden of Maulabagh Mosque (called as Bibi Jaan ke Hata or Handa) where his tomb can still be seen.
 This mosques is also mentioned by British officers in their writings.

+Jama Masjid

+The city's Jama Masjid is a Saracenic building featuring four minarets.
+Historical accounts state that it is said to have been constructed during the time of the Mughal emperor Aurangzeb.

 Koilwar Bridge

-Koilwar Bridge connects Arrah and Patna, and is the oldest railway bridge of India.
-It was built in 1862 and is 157 years old.